voicegain/platform/ANNOUNCE-TR.md

 * More characters are now allowed for Transcript names
 * Allow max number of speakers for diarization to be 12 instead of 10

-Known issue in Trancribe App:
+Known issue in Transcribe App:
 * Uploading files larger than 128MB may fail in the Web Browser.

 ### August 17, 2022